 When your puppy is experiencing a new site, sound, surface, event, etc., it is important to read their body language.
 If they are fearful, give them enough distance from the new thing for them to be able to process the information comfortably.
 That means do a U-turn and coax your puppy away, even if they are stuck staring or barking in fear.
 If they are conflicted and moving back and forth towards the new thing, give them time to think about it.
 Reward them for whatever effort they put forward.
 Scary things can become un-scary when paired with food.

-People: It’s nice for your puppy to make new friends, but even just seeing all different kinds of people walk down the street is good socialization.
+It’s nice for your puppy to make new human friends, but even just seeing all different kinds of people walk down the street is good socialization.
 If someone is meeting your puppy, make sure that they are not being overwhelming with their greeting.
 Ask the person to be calm, cool, and collected when saying hi.
 Sometimes it is helpful to just have them feed the dog a treat instead of petting them, since the average person tends to become over-excited about greeting puppies.
 Over-excited strangers can scare a puppy OR make the puppy develop a habit of being overly excited and out of control during greetings.

 Dogs are not very good at generalizing.
 So, though a dog may be completely desensitized to the sound of a pan clattering to the ground, she might be scared by something else falling to the ground, like a thick book or a bunch of keys.
-You can help PUPPY to learn to generalize by working through many different desensitization scenarios.
+You can help your puppy to learn to generalize by working through many different desensitization scenarios.
 Here are examples of just a few things you can desensitize in and around your home…

 things falling onto the ground